 - Orissa Public Service Commission

 - Punjab Public Service Commission, PPSC

 - Uttar Pradesh Public Service Commission (UPPSC)

 PSC Exam Eligibility Criteria

-Since the various states in the nation has varied conducting bodies for the respective state level PSC exam, the basic eligibility criteria for it differs from one state to another.
+Since the various states in the nation have varied conducting bodies for the respective state-level PSC exam, the basic eligibility criteria for it differs from one state to another.
 Candidates can visit the official website and check for the requirements under the state they are applying for.